Main Content Region

 Personal Benefit

-Hospitality expenses that are of a personal nature and not related to the active conduct of official University business will not be paid or reimbursed.
+Hospitality expenses that are of a personal nature and not related to the active conduct of official University business will not be paid or reimbursed with state funding.
 The California gift of public funds doctrine set forth in the California Constitution, article XVI §6, prohibits the giving or lending of public [state] funds to any person or entity, public or private, unless there is a public purpose.

 Examples include, but are not limited to: